Nicholas-Sidharta12365/DNA-RNA/README.md

 # DNA-RNA
 ## Nicholas Sidharta

+### Description
-### A simple C++ program that takes in a DNA/RNA strand as an input and outputs the other strand conversion and the reverse kind of the input
+A simple C++ program that takes in a DNA/RNA strand as an input and outputs the other strand conversion and the reverse kind of the input